Every truck, beer, and "girl" reference on the current country chart

 Yeah, these are the days of gold

-Southern summer and that sun shining down like Daddy’s silver dollar
+And that sun shining down like daddy's silver dollar

-Gotta hop on the old dirt road these are the days of gold
+Gotta hop on the old dirt road to the days of gold

 26. "Friday Night" — Eric Paslay